Shah Abdul Latif Bhittai: Religious beliefs

 Bhittai's poetry gives great indications and explicit words of what he believed in, regarding theological and religious matters.
-The very first verses of his Risalo in Sur Kalyan state his explicit monotheistic beliefs and belief that this world was made only for the Prophet, a common belief among Sunni Sufis.
+The very first verses of his Risalo in Sur Kalyan state his explicit monotheistic beliefs and belief that this world was made only for Muhammad, a common belief among Sunni Sufis.
 He states:

-It also shows that he believes that none of the early Muslims went astray after accepting Islam directly from the Prophet Muhammad.
+It also shows that he believes that none of the early Muslims went astray after accepting Islam directly from the Muhammad.
 In another excerpt from Sur Kalyan, he talks about the "4 companions", Abu Bakr, Umar, Uthman, and Ali, he states:

-In another excerpt from Sur Kalyan, Bhittai talks about true lovers of God solely being Muslims, having been immersed in Allah and declared the Prophethood of Prophet Muhammad.
+In another excerpt from Sur Kalyan, Bhittai talks about true lovers of God solely being Muslims, having been immersed in God and declared the prophethood of Muhammad.
 He states:

-Bhittai in a long verse also expresses his adamant hope in the intercession of Prophet Muhammad and talks about how all shalt be saved by his intercession and given refuge in him.
+Bhittai in a long verse also expresses his adamant hope in the intercession of Muhammad and talks about how all shalt be saved by his intercession and given refuge in him.
 He states:

 In an excerpt from Sur Bilawal, Bhittai talks through the perspective of a oppressed and weak man.
 He calls for Ali Shah to come and behead "the fire-worshipper".
 He states:

 Bhittai also expresses admiration for the bravery and chivalry of Ali in his poems, glorifying his battle-stance and bravery in the battlefield.
 He states:

 In apparent manner (prayer, and beliefs), like his forefathers, he was a Sunni and held respect and consideration for all sects.
-He revered the Prophet Muhammad immensely, and he revered the companions of him and revered the Imams as well.
+He revered the Muhammad immensely, and he revered the companions of him and revered the Imams as well.

 Bhittai also prayed with his hands on his chest like a Hanafi Sunni.